-MOPDC0304 - Poster Discussion Session
+MOPDC0304 - Poster Discussion Abstract

 Factors associated with achieving viral suppression among newly diagnosed HIV/AIDS cases in the Washington, D.C.

 Presented by Sarah Willis (United States).

 S. Willis1, A. Castel1, A. Griffin2, T. West2, I. Shaikh2, G. Pappas2